Miteside Halt railway station

 Miteside Halt railway station is a railway station on the 15" gauge Ravenglass & Eskdale Railway in Cumbria, England.
 It is located where public footpath and the railway cross, a short way west of the passing loop.
 It was first opened in the days of the 3ft gauge railway, to serve the residents of the nearby Miteside House.
+A former resident of Miteside House was William James Linton, who moved there in 1849, before the line was opened.
 To provide protection from the elements, a upturned boat hull was provided as a shelter.
 This tradition of using a boat hull as a shelter continues to this day, the current boat is the third one in the halt's history.

 Accessibility

 Miteside Halt is only accessible by a public footpath, not in any way suitable for wheelchair users.
 Therefore, the company have taken the decision not to allow wheelchair users to depart at this station.